-A. We are an indie publishing company with over 350 authors throughout the world.
+A. We are an indie publishing company with over 400 authors throughout the world.
 Our team is made up of writers and authors like you.
 We publish works of fiction and non-fiction genres.
 We are a hybrid publisher, meaning that we publish in more than just one way.
-Our three models are traditional, co-publishing, and self-publishing.
+Our two models are traditional and co-publishing, which you can review here.

 Q. Can you explain the differences?

 Traditional publishing is the old-school, original model of publishing offered to agented and experienced authors with a track record of robust sales and top-shelf work.
 Authors are offered a publishing contract to buy the rights to their work in return for royalties and a possible advance.
 No fees of any kind are paid by the author.

 Co-publishing means “cooperative publishing” and is a joint-venture model that provides the same publishing experience and systems as our traditional model, with the author contributing to the creative development fees.

 Q. How do you determine which model is best for an author?

 A. We review the manuscript and the data provided on our submissions form or author query letter.
 This includes an author’s bio, any previous books, writing experience, marketing plans, the book genre, synopsis, and manuscript length.
 Most important are the quality of the writing and the author’s ability to collaborate with our team.

 Q. Does this mean you accept every book submitted?

 A. We are not a vanity press, and we do not accept every manuscript submitted.
 For traditional and co-publishing deals we expect a high level of quality.
 If that quality is not met, we reject the manuscript and wish the author well.

 At Koehler Books, we believe fervently in freedom of expression, which hinges upon the right of individuals to air their viewpoints uncensored.
 The free flow of ideas, however uncomfortable they can make us at times, is fundamental to our mission as a book publisher and, more broadly, to free societies.